PheonixHkbxoic/adk-java/README.md

 # adk-java

-An open-source, code-first Java toolkit for building, evaluating, and deploying sophisticated AI agents with flexibility and control.
+An open-source, code-first Java toolkit for building, evaluating, and running sophisticated AI agents with flexibility and control.
+adk-java is a Java implementation of Agent Develop Kit for orchestrating Multi-Agents

 ---

 ## ✨ Key Features

-- **Rich Framework**: Utilize any AI frameworks, eg. Langchain4j,SpringAI.
+- **Rich Framework**: Utilize any AI frameworks, eg. LangChain4j,SpringAI.

 - **Code-First Development**: Define agent logic, and orchestration directly in Java for ultimate flexibility, testability, and versioning.